 In her thirties Jesua became immersed in the study and practice of different indigenous traditions.
 She was initiated as a Mesa Carrier by the Q’ero shamans of Peru, and entrusted as a skilled leader in both Huichol and Lakota ceremonial traditions.

 In this blending of spiritual influences, Jesua’s work weaves together the non-dual teachings of radical inclusivity with the “Red Road” way of eternally relevant shamanic wisdom.

 The path of motherhood, and particularly single motherhood, has been one of Jesua’s truest teachers.
-More than any other path, it is here, in this tender, rigorous, relational “mess” of everyday loving, that she is required to tell the truth, walk her talk, and choose love in the moments that count the most.
+More than any other path, it is here, in this tender, rigorous, relational “mess” of everyday loving, that she is required to tell the truth, walk her talk, and uncover copious amounts of self-compassion and self-forgiveness!

 As a writer and speaker, Jesua loves to share relatable, personal stories that ring with universal, transformational, and timely themes—stories of resiliency, of falling apart to rise anew; stories of grief and gratitude; trust, generosity, surrender, and forgiveness.